-The people who may be affected by the permit application, including neighbors, can consider lodging an objection to a permit application, prior to the Council making a decision.
+The people who may be affected by the permit application, including neighbours, can consider lodging an objection to a permit application, prior to the Council making a decision.

-Common reasons for objecting to a planning permit include privacy concerns, overshadowing, noise, removal of significant trees from the neighborhood, neighborhood character and bushfire concerns.
+Common reasons for objecting to a planning permit include privacy concerns, overshadowing, noise, removal of significant trees from the neighbourhood, neighbourhood character and bushfire concerns.

 Concerns surrounding the environment and natural resources can also form the basis of planning disputes.
 Environmental concerns may include issues to do with land contamination, pollution, threatened species or biodiversity (flora and fauna).
 Natural resources, such as water and mineral resources, may also be the subject of planning disputes.
 These may include disputes about licenses to use water from a river or stream, bore works or a quarry works.